5 quick ways to fix a dish that’s too spicy

 Last night, my plate of chicken curry was too spicy to eat.
 I waited to let it cool down first but that didn’t reduce the spiciness.
 I was so close to throwing out the whole meal when I decided to search, and now I’ve brought you 5 quick ways to fix a dish that’s too spicy.

 1. Dairy.
 Products like milk, yoghurt, cream and cheese are great.
 Sour cream is a natural choice to cool down Mexican dishes like enchiladas, burritos and tostadas.
-Coconut milk, though not a dairy product, also lends great creaminess to dishes and goes well with a lot of Asian flavours.
+Coconut milk, though not a dairy product, also lends incredible creaminess to dishes and goes well with a lot of Asian flavours.

-Like this blog?
 You can join my email list and get updates in your inbox.

 Processing…